 One day this promise will come in fullness (Revelation 7:16-17).

 Behold, I have engraved you on the palms of my hands; your walls are continually before me.
 Isaiah 49:16 (ESV)

-God encourages Israel that he will never forget them as a people with the most vivid image, he declares that he has engraved them on the very palms of his hands.
+God encourages Israel that He will never forget them as a people.
+Using the most vivid image, He declares that He has engraved them on the very palms of His hands.

-Usually the servant has to bear the name of the master, God shows again his heart which is to condescend to the his people and take on the servant role, this was expressed most clearly when Jesus humbled himself through the incarnation to show God’s love for Israel and the wider world.
+Usually the servant has to bear the name of the master, God shows again His heart, which is to condescend to His people and take on the servant role.
+This was expressed most clearly when Jesus humbled himself through the incarnation, to show God’s love for Israel and the wider world.

 The Hope of Israel

 For thus says the LORD: “Even the captives of the mighty shall be taken, and the prey of the tyrant be rescued, for I will contend with those who contend with you, and I will save your children.
 Isaiah 49:25 (ESV)

 This verse had two very literal senses, the most immediate is that Cyrus will defeat Babylon and send Israel home.
 The prophetic sense is that Jesus, the Messiah and servant, will defeat sin and bring Israel and the world to God.